esignor/CCGR/README.md

 2. Select the following query parameters: *sequence type:* nucleotide, *type:* A, *sequence length:* full-length only, *collection date:* from 2013-01-01 to 2023-12-31, *additionals filters:* collapse identical sequences *other options:* default.
 Press the `Show Results` button on the interface

+3. Download the *Fasta* file and name it `influenzaA.fasta`.
+Place the *.fasta* file in `CCGR/dev/DATASET`

-3. From within CCGR, run the command `python dev/VirusPreprocessingDatasets.py --virus InfluenzaA`
+4. From within CCGR, run the command `python dev/VirusPreprocessingDatasets.py --virus InfluenzaA`

 The name assigned by the CCGR software to this dataset is *InfluenzaA*